Hard vs soft skills for your cv

 Overall, the soft skills you've gained during your time in the military can make you a valuable asset in any civilian workplace.
 By identifying and communicating these skills effectively, you can position yourself for success in your post-military career.

 To improve your chances of landing a great civilian job, it's essential to identify your hard and soft skills, highlight them in your job application, and improve them where possible.
-The RSL Veterans' Employment Program can help veterans identify their hard and soft skills and provide guidance on how to develop and improve them.
-The program is free for veterans, their partners and families, and reservists.
+The RSL Employment Program can help veterans identify their hard and soft skills and provide guidance on how to develop and improve them.
+The program is free for veterans and their partners.

 Want to see more content like this?
 Find resources for job-hunters here